 The next lines are located on a bloc slightly downhill of the Lumberjack Bloc.

-Several lovely looking blocs sadly somewhat inaccessible in parts due to a well-established squatter structure right next to them.
+Several lovely looking blocs sadly somewhat inaccessible in parts due to a well-established squatter structure right next to them (we’ll keep an eye on this to check it is actually inhabited).
 The blocs in the lower photos have currently been cleared but no lines were attempted.
 The main squatter bloc has awesome potential if we can work around the squatter development adjacent to it.